 4 Safety Reasons Why Veterinarians Should Wear Disposable Gloves

-Nowadays disposable gloves are used in all types of industries and professions.
-But we still have specially designed and approved disposable gloves for the healthcare industry and these are referred to as medical grade gloves.
+Today disposable gloves are used in all types of industries and professions.
+But we still have specially designed and approved disposable gloves for the healthcare industry and these are referred to as medical-grade gloves.

-The United Sates Food and Drug Administration (FDA) oversees the testing and approval of all medical grade gloves.
-Disposable gloves for other industrial applications are referred to as industry or industrial grade gloves.
-The testing and approval of industry grade gloves is overseen by the Occupational Health and Safety Administration (OSHA).
+The United States Food and Drug Administration (FDA) oversees the testing and approval of all medical-grade gloves.
+Disposable gloves for other industrial applications are referred to as industrial-grade gloves.
+The testing and approval of industrial-grade gloves is overseen by the Occupational Health and Safety Administration (OSHA).

 Disposable gloves are now used in many industries and fields including the agricultural field, which encompasses farming, ranching, agriculture, and veterinary science.
-Today we are going to look at the four main reasons why veterinarians don disposable gloves when working.
+Let's look at the four main reasons why veterinarians wear disposable gloves when working.

 To Prevent Animal Contamination

 Veterinarians use disposable gloves to avoid contamination in the workplace.
-As we have already stated, veterinarians are exposed to germs and other disease-causing pathogens when treating sick animals.
-But the veterinarian can also have an infection, such as a raw wound, on his hand.
-The germs in this raw wound can be transferred to the sick animal during treatment.
-To avoid contaminating the animal with his own germs, the veterinarian should wear disposable gloves at all times during treatment.
+Being exposed to disease-causing pathogens means that a veterinarian may also have an infection, such as a raw hanmd wound which can be transferred to the sick animal during treatment.
+To avoid contaminating the animal with their own germs, Vets wear disposable gloves at all times during treatment.

 To Keep The Hands Clean